kubowania/Frogger/README.md

 For the full walkthrough to coding the game, please visit [here](https://www.youtube.com/channel/UC5DNytAJ6_FISueUfzZCVsw)

+I have kept the styling at a bare miniumum for you to go wild and make it your own.
+Please tag me as I would LOVE to see your game!!!

 Frogger is a 1981 arcade game developed by Konami and originally published by Sega.
 The game was originally going to be titled "Highway Crossing Frog," but the executives at Sega felt it did not capture the true nature of the game and was changed simply to "Frogger".
 The object of the game is to direct a frog to its home by crossing a busy road and navigating a river by jumping on logs.
 By 2005, Frogger in its various home video game incarnations had sold 20 million copies worldwide, including 5 million in the United States.
 The game found its way into popular culture, including television and music.

 It is a timed grid-based game.
 In this repo, I will be putting extra focus on the 'switch' use case.
 If you want to learn how to use switches effectively, please have a look at my code.